Complete Intersections with S^1-action: Abstract

 \section{Abstract}

 {We give the diffeomorphism classification of complete intersections with $S^1$-symmetry in dimension $\leq 6$.
-In particular, we show that a $6$-dimensional complete intersection admits a smooth non-trivial $S^1$-action if and only if it is diffeomorphic to the complex projective space or the quadric.}
+In particular, we show that a $6$-dimensional complete intersection admits a smooth non-trivial $S^1$-action if and only if it is diffeomorphic to the complex projective space or the quadric.
+We also prove that in any odd complex dimension only finitely many complete intersections can carry a smooth effective action by a torus of rank $>1$.}